mineiros-io/pre-commit-hooks/README.md

   Terradoc configuration `*tfdoc.hcl` files to a canonical format and style.
 - terradoc-validate: The terradoc fmt command is used validate Terradoc configuration `*tfdoc.hcl` files.
-- terradoc-generate: The terradoc generates a documentation file from Terradoc configuration `*tfdoc.hcl` files
+- terradoc-generate: The terradoc generate command generates a documentation file from Terradoc configuration `*tfdoc.hcl` files

+### Terramate

+- terramate-generate: The terramate generate command generates code from Terramate configuration files

 ## Installation & Dependencies